miniduikboot/Boot.Handshake/README.md

 ### BHS10 Sorry, you cannot join an non-modded lobby with mods

 The people you are playing with are not using mods.
-If you still want to play with them, deinstall your mods and restart your game.
+If you still want to play in this lobby, uninstall your mods and restart your game.

 ### BHS11 Sorry, you cannot join a modded lobby without mods